ibm-cloud-docs/sap/sap-design-considerations-compute-os.md

 ### OS for IBM Power Virtual Servers
 {: #os-power}

 For the Linux&reg; versions to deploy for SAP HANA, see [SAP Note 2947579 - SAP HANA on IBM Power Virtual Servers](https://launchpad.support.sap.com/#/notes/2947579){: external}.
 An SAP S-user ID is required to access the SAP Note.
-The OS Image is provided by {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s, and the licensing for Linux is covered through a "bring your own license" (BYOL) model.
+The OS image is provided by {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}}s, and the licensing for Linux is covered through a "bring your own license" (BYOL) model.

 For the version of IBM AIX or Linux on Power to deploy for SAP NetWeaver-based systems, see [SAP Note 2855850 - SAP Applications on IBM Power Virtual Servers](https://launchpad.support.sap.com/#/notes/2855850){: external}.
 An SAP S-user ID is required to access the SAP Note.
 License fees for AIX are covered by your monthly billing rate.